 1: It’s all about the music

-The one thing Christmas and Crossfit most definitely have in common is music.
+The one thing Christmas and CrossFit most definitely have in common is music.
 Everywhere you go during the pre-Christmas weeks, you will probably hear some form of Christmas songs, most likely Jingle-Bells or Last Christmas.
-During your Crossfit-WODs you will listen to music also, but quite different in style.
+During your WODs you will listen to music also, but quite different in style.

 2. Costumes, baby!

 Every good party requires a twist – so why not let people attend your Christmas WOD dressed in season-themed costumes?
-The costumes don’t necessarily need to be fancy – a little makeup and a santa-hat or elf ears will do the trick.
-Ask people to be creative and maybe even put up a little costume contest (prize could be a personal training session with your coach or something similar).
+The costumes don’t necessarily need to be fancy – a little makeup and a Santa hat or elf ears will do the trick.
+Ask people to be creative and maybe even put up a little costume contest (the prize could be a personal training session with your coach or something similar).

 3. Christmas WOD Party?
 Piece of cake!

-Same goes with drinks: Punch or hot spiced wine or even the german Feuerzangenbowle (mulled wine with a rum-soaked sugarloaf lit above it) are awesome for bringing loads of christmas scent and atmosphere into your Crossfit Box – just ask about fire-regulations before trying out Feuerzangenbowle…
+The same goes with drinks: Punch or hot spiced wine or even the german Feuerzangenbowle (mulled wine with a rum-soaked sugarloaf lit above it) are awesome for bringing loads of Christmas scent and atmosphere into your CrossFit Box – just ask about fire regulations before trying out Feuerzangenbowle…

 Your WOD is the main star of your Christmas WOD Party.
 Overall, you have got two options on how to design your Christmas WOD: make an existing WOD all christmassy, or write your own.